 Each month we’ll feature a video from one of GAC’s musical members.
 If you’re a musician and have a video you’d like us to feature, please send a YouTube link our way along with a short bio.

-Visit The Waverlys on Bandcamp to purchase their Good Girl EP.
-During the current pandemic, Bandcamp has announced that they will be forgoing their share of artist sales on the first Friday of May (1st tomorrow!), June (5th) and July (3rd), so you will be further supporting the artists with your purchases on these days.
+Many of The Cavan Brothers’ other projects have their music available on Bandcamp, so don’t forget to visit them (and your other favourite artists) there next Friday (July 3rd) to purchase music.
+As we’ve mentioned before, during the pandemic, Bandcamp has announced that they will be forgoing share of artist sales on the first Friday of May, June, and July, so you will be further supporting the artists with your purchases next Friday.

 Viewer discretion advised warning having been given, here’s Jerrycan’s “Uh Is Not An Answer”

 Returning for its 18th year, Art on the Street, Guelph’s flagship art sale and exhibition, has gone online for 2020!
 A summer staple that showcases regional talent and the beauty of Downtown Guelph, Art on the (Virtual) Street allows art lovers to browse over 50 local artists and purchase their favourites online.
 The site is live until Saturday July 4 allowing one more week to choose your favourite pieces of canvas, jewellery and pottery!
 Visitors will can also order food from Downtown Guelph eateries and listen to music from local musicians, just as they would if they were at the event in person.
 Visit Guelph Arts Council’s Instagram to meet some of the local artists virtually as they talk about their work and what inspires them.